American Flyer Displays & History

 Eureka Stores - Windber, PA

 The Eureka Department Store in Windber, Pennsylvania was the main company store for the Berwind-White Coal Company.
 Windber was a company town located near Johnstown, Pennsylvania.
 The store, which was quite large for a company store, was located at 15th and Sommerset Streets in Windber.
-The store is no longer in operation and the building has been used for other businesses as late as 2009.
-I don't know if this is still the case today.
+Based on Google Street View, it appears that the store has been has been historically preserved and now houses other businesses, including a Dollar General Store, at least as of August 2023.

 Front View of Toy Display Area